benauby11/Unbeatable-AI-TicTacToe/README.md

 # TicTacToe
-An interactive Tic Tac Toe game in which you can play against an AI
+An interactive Tic Tac Toe game in which you can play against an AI using C++ and React

 Inspired by Professor Mohammed Alam's Python Tic Tac Toe